ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. summary::
         A secret value that can be used when computing a password hash.

-    The key policy determines which key derivation algorithm the key can be used for, among the subset of algorithms that can use pepper.
+    The key policy determines which key-derivation algorithm the key can be used for, among the subset of algorithms that can use pepper.

     .. subsection:: Compatible algorithms